amrragab8080/azure-event-driven-kit/README.md

 Deploy your docker image into the Azure Container Registry

 ## Execution
 The EventGrid subscription operates on a filtered message uploading a *.zip file.
 The compressed archive will be extracted on the execute node.
+The event metrics panel will show you when an upload event fires and passes through to Azure Functions and Azure Batch
-![Alt text](imgs/egs.png?raw=true "EventGrid Subscription Example")
+![Alt text](imgs/egs.png?raw=true "EventGrid Subscription Example") You can further track detailed messages in the Azure Function logs as well as insights panel.